ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 According to your results, as sample size increases which of the following are generally true (more or less, there will be variability across iterations).

 - Raw effect decreases, cohen’s d increases, z increases
-- Raw effect increases, cohen’s d stays the same, z decreases
+- Raw effect stays the same, cohen’s d stays the same, z decreases
 - Raw effect stays the same, cohen's d increases, z stays the same

 NOTE: remmeber your plots should show a *distribution* of effect sizes at each sample size.
 You should focus on if the *means* of the effect size distributions changes with each sample size step.